 (8) However, if the community corporation or the council or officer of the community corporation performs such a function, the community corporation, council or officer must notify the scheme manager authorised to perform the function of that fact.

+[Section 117 amended: No. 9 of 2022 s.
+347.]

 118. Requirements to be met by scheme manager

 (1) Despite an authorisation under section 117, a person is not authorised to perform functions as a scheme manager unless —